ktwrd/kate.pet/blog_posts/adastral-pt1.md

 <small>to my employer reading this blog post, all of my work relating to this blog post **was not** done on company time and hardware</small>

 For the past 6-12 months I've been working more with [Adastral Group](https://adastral.net) on a backend management system for the Adastral Launcher.
-Recently, I have reached the point where said management system is stable enough for a public[^note3] release.
+Recently, I have reached the point where said management system is stable enough for a public[^cockatoo-release] release.
 With that being said, I have the opportunity to discuss some cool stuff that myself (and the team) have been working on in the shadows.

-Under the hood, Adastral mainly depends on [butler](https://github.com/itchio/butler)[^note2], which is the patching software made by the developers at [itch.io](https://itch.io).
-The founder of Adastral, intcoms, has already mentioned some optimizations that he has made to butler in his own blog post[^note1], but I've been working on something that will make Adastral much better than any other sourcemod launcher in the long-term (and software distribution methods in general).
+Under the hood, Adastral mainly depends on [butler](https://github.com/itchio/butler)[^kmatter-2], which is the patching software made by the developers at [itch.io](https://itch.io).
+The founder of Adastral, intcoms, has already mentioned some optimizations that he has made to butler in his own blog post[^kmatter-1], but I've been working on something that will make Adastral much better than any other sourcemod launcher in the long-term (and software distribution methods in general).

 Intcoms found multiple issues with butler that make it unnecessarily slow for our use case, which is for large-ish game updated (e.g; Open Fortress v19 to v21).
 This is frustrating when we are testing our software, and when the end-user is installing or updating their game.
 For context, most of our Open Fortress players usually have relatively low-spec computers when compared to players of most AAA games, since that is what usually attracts people to playing *some* Source Engine mods.